 The outcome of the Informal Resolution will be documented in an agreement or other form that is signed by both the Complainant and the Respondent.
-Informal Resolution will not be used to impose disciplinary action against the Respondent and will not be reported to third parties; however, it may be taken into consideration in the event of future findings of responsibility for Prohibited Conduct or other violations of the Colleges' policies.
+Informal Resolution will not be used to impose disciplinary action against the Respondent and will not be reported to third parties; however, it may be taken into consideration in the event of future findings of responsibility for Prohibited Conduct or other violations of HWS' policies.

 The Informal Resolution process typically should be completed within thirty (30) calendar days of the parties documenting their agreement to participate.
-That period may be extended at the discretion of the Title IX Coordinator.
-The Title IX Coordinator will maintain records of all reports referred for Informal Resolution.
+That period may be extended at the discretion of the Equal Opportunity and Title IX Coordinator.
+Equal Opportunity and The Title IX Coordinator will maintain records of all reports referred for Informal Resolution.